ostdotcom/ost-sdk-ruby/README.md

     # Optional API parameters.

-    # Connection timeout in seconds.
+    # This is the timeout in seconds for which the socket connection will remain open.
     timeout_in_seconds = ''
     options = {timeout: timeout_in_seconds}

+    # OST server side sdk object.
     ost_sdk = OSTSdk::Saas::Services.new({api_key: api_key, api_secret: api_secret, api_base_url: api_base_url, config: options})
     ```